 Lyn has been travelling her yoga journey for years now, during that time she feels extremely fortunate to have had the pleasure of practicing yoga under the guidance of some wonderfully skilled teachers.
 However, it was through the support and encouragement of two very special teachers that she felt confident to complete her formal yoga teacher training with Samadhi.
 This training has enriched her understanding of Yoga as a way of life and given her the opportunity to share this discipline with others; (Kylie and Idit, I am forever grateful!)

 It is her hope that students who come to her class not only enjoy the yoga practice for the physical benefits of increased strength, flexibility and energy, but they also gain a feeling of well being and a sense of inner peace.
 Yoga is a practice that allows you to open your heart, still the mind and be in the present moment.

-Lyn has been practicing at Concord Yoga Studio since 2007, and assisting since 2009 and teaching since 2010.
+Lyn has been practicing at the Balance Yoga Studio since 2007 (when it was Concord Yoga Studio), and assisting since 2009 and teaching since 2010.